 If you or a loved one has sustained a head or brain injury because of someone else's negligence, you are entitled to seek justice and full compensation to cover your medical expenses, loss of income, and pain and suffering.
 It is crucial that you seek out an experienced personal injury lawyer who understands the complexities of head and brain injuries.

-View our TBI resources or contact us at (888) 281-3100 for a complimentary consultation with one of our traumatic brain injury attorneys in Rhode Island.
+View our TBI resources or contact us at (888) 281-3100 for a complimentary consultation with one of our traumatic brain injury attorneys in Providence, RI.

 Car Accident Traumatic Brain InjuryI would definitely recommend Karns & Kerrison to anyone who asked - they come through for you.